Diabetes and your heart:

 Remember: people with diabetes can develop heart disease 10 to 15 years earlier than those without diabetes, and up to 1 in 2 of people with type 2 diabetes will die from heart disease.

-It’s important to talk to your doctor about your heart health and the simple steps you can take to lower your risk of heart disease.
+It’s important to talk to your doctor about your heart health, possible medication options, and the simple steps you can take to lower your risk of heart disease.